enerqi/fsharp-netcore-skeleton/README.md

 # FSharp Netcore Skeleton

-Utility for creating an F# project using dotnet core 2.0 with:
+Utility for creating an F# solution/workspace using dotnet core 2.0 with:
 - [Expecto](https://github.com/haf/expecto) tests
 - [Paket](https://fsprojects.github.io/Paket/) for dependency management
 - [FAKE](https://fake.build/) for builds.

-What this does:
+Multi project setup:
+- Creates a solution
 - Creates a library (classlib) or executable (console).
 - If it's a console application then we can enable the FAKE build task `RunWatch` to watch the file system for changes and build/run tests/executable on each source file change - just do `build.cmd RunWatch`.
 - Automatically runs the first `paket install` to get the initial dependencies
 - Runs `git init` and adds all the files

+Simple setup:
+- No solution
+- The single project setup creates a a library (classlib) or executable (console) project, but NO test project.
+- The single project setup uses Paket for dependencies and Fake for builds.
+- The `--no-build` option is a single project without Fake builds, but still using Paket.

 The `build.fsx` file should then be tweaked: `project`, `summary` and maybe `dotnetcliVersion` before running `build.cmd`.